adrien-febvay/minify-css-idents/README.md

 Default value: `null`

-Resolved pathname to the identifier map file.
+Pathname to the identifier map file.
 Useful if:
 1. Your project has several build steps, using Webpack several times.
 Then the map file keeps the identifiers consistent across all steps.
 2. You want a map file to be emitted anyway.